killianmuldoon/capi-dev/clusterclass/testing/README.md

 * [what's the goal with label/annotations](https://vmware.slack.com/archives/C02940RMBD3/p1629984540004900)
   * Bug: don't propogate down to machines

-* PR:
-  * controlPlaneInfrastructureMachineTemplateNamePrefix: controlplane => control-plane to keep it consistent with our current templates / naming?
-  * Cluster.spec.topology.controlPlane is required (only in OpenAPI Schema), should it be?
-    * This only affects kubectl.
-With validate=false the Cluster can be created and results in:
-      ```yaml
-      controlPlane:
-        metadata: {}
-      ```

 # Findings

 * controlPlane machineInfrastructure must be set twice (ClusterClass + KubeadmControlPlaneTemplate)